Oczko24/Obsidian-transparent/README.md

 This theme is designed to be **light**, **simple**, **aesthetic**, and **minimalistic**.
 It provides a clean and unobtrusive user interface that allows you to focus on your notes without distraction, with **excellent mobile support**.

-colors may differ a litte bit
+colors may differ a little bit

 ![screnshoot](assets/image1.png)

 settings look like this (you dont have to change anything or so it is just preview), accent color from screenshots; `#FFA200`

 ![screnshoot](assets/image.png)
-if you like this theme you can give a star to this repo on github
+✨ If you like this theme you can give a star to this repo on github